joomla-framework/database/README.md

 The Console package provides the infrastructure for building command line applications with the Joomla!
 Framework.

+This package is introduced with Joomla!
+Framework 2.0, please see branch 2.0-dev.

 ## Installation via Composer

 Add `"joomla/console": "~2.0@dev"` to the require block in your composer.json and then run `composer install`.